corpusops/corpusops.bootstrap/docs/projects/vagrant.md

 ./.ansible/scripts/setup_corpusops.sh
 ```

-After you just have to launch VM without `--no-provision`, and take a very BIG coffee/tea.
+After you just have to launch VM with ``vm_manage provision``, and take a very BIG coffee/tea.

 ### <a name="upcode"/>Update your app code (manips git)
 ```sh